hlorenzo/RBlog/content/teaching/ensc_formation_continue/index.md

 # To use, add an image named `featured.jpg/png` to your project's folder.
 [image]
   # Caption (optional)
-  caption = "Supervised and unsupervised analysis for high dimensinal data"
+  caption = "Big data and statistics for the engineer"

   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight